10 Fun Things to Do in Grenada in Your Spare Time

 Stepping foot in Grenada for the first time can be a little intimidating, whether you’ll be staying for a few years while you attend school or are just visiting for a quick vacation.
 During your free time, you might be tempted to catch up on some favorite TV shows or dive into a new book.
-But you’ll also want to seek out experiences that are unique to your new destination.
+But you’ll also want to seek out experiences unique to your new destination.

-The good news is there are tons of exciting things to do in Grenada during your downtime.
+The good news is there are plenty of exciting things to do in Grenada during your downtime.
 You just have to figure out which activities are most worth your while.
 We’ll help get you started with this list of ideas, and you’ll become more familiar with the island in no time.

-Get acquainted with the island
+Get acquainted with the island of Grenada

-Within the island, there are rainforests, mountains, and beaches.
-“It is one of the most beautiful places in the world,” Bates muses.
+“It’s one of the most beautiful places in the world,” Bates muses.

 “It is one of the most beautiful places in the world.”

-10 Fun things to do in Grenada
+10 exciting things to do in Grenada

 1. Enjoy a water adventure